Adeseye/PROJECT-2/project2.md

 <code>mysql> exit</code>

-You can test if the new user has the proper permissions by logging in to the MySQL console again, this time using the custom user credentials:
+Now I can test if the new user has the proper permissions by logging in to the MySQL console again, this time using the custom user credentials:

-<code>mysql -u example_user -p</code>
+<code>mysql -u adeseye_user -p</code>

 Notice the -p flag in this command, which will prompt you for the password used when creating the example_user user.
 After logging in to the MySQL console, confirm that you have access to the example_database database: